apache/pekko-projection/docs/src/main/paradox/slick.md

 used with Scala.

 @@@ warning
-The Slick module in Akka Projections is [community-driven](https://developer.lightbend.com/docs/introduction/getting-help/support-terminology.html#community-driven) and not included in Lightbend support.
+The Slick module in Apache Pekko Projections is [community-driven](https://developer.lightbend.com/docs/introduction/getting-help/support-terminology.html#community-driven) and not included in Lightbend support.
 Prefer using the @ref[JDBC module](jdbc.md) to implement your projection handler.
-Slick support in Akka Projections is meant for users migrating from [`Lagom's Slick ReadSideProcessor`](https://www.lagomframework.com/documentation/1.6.x/scala/ReadSideSlick.html).
+Slick support in Apache Pekko Projections is meant for users migrating from [`Lagom's Slick ReadSideProcessor`](https://www.lagomframework.com/documentation/1.6.x/scala/ReadSideSlick.html).
 @@@

-The source of the envelopes can be @ref:[events from Akka Persistence](eventsourced.md) or any other `SourceProvider` with supported @ref:[offset types](#offset-types).
+The source of the envelopes can be @ref:[events from Apache Pekko Persistence](eventsourced.md) or any other `SourceProvider` with supported @ref:[offset types](#offset-types).

 The envelope handler returns a `DBIO` that will be run by the projection.
 This means that the target database